yux1991/PyRHEED/README.md

 - simulate_RHEED: simulate the diffraction pattern from a given atomic structure
 - statistical_factor: calculate the statistical factor assuming a Markov process
 - test: the test module
-- translational_antiphase_domain: calculate the 1D and 2D profile from a translational antiphase domain model
+- translational_antiphase_domain: calculate the 1D and 2D profile from a translational antiphase domain (APD) model
 - window: the main window of the application

 ## Known Issues
 1. The Voronoi plot created by the `simulate_RHEED` module sometimes crashes because the `matplotlib` is not thread safe.
+2. The program freezes if the translational APD lattice size is too large.
+This is related to the use of `largest_independent_vertex_sets()` function in the `igraph.Graph` class.

 ## Contact
 Please contact Yu Xiang at [yux1991@gmail.com](mailto:yux1991@gmail.com) if you have any questions or suggestions.